 Curls With Elbows by Your Side Don’t Emphasize Any Particular Muscle

-Performing a bicep curl with elbows at the sides does not substantially affect what muscles does curling work, but keeping the elbows locked into place with little swinging of the arms will force the biceps to take on the majority of the work.
+Performing a bicep curl with elbows at the sides does not substantially affect the muscles that work during curling, but keeping the elbows locked into place with little swinging of the arms will force the biceps to take on the majority of the work.

 Assuming the curl is performed with little arm rotation, there is not even an emphasis on which bicep head is targeted more than the other.